 - Cardiovascular collapse

 - Psychological dependence

-The patent for Rohypnol was actually applied for in 1962, but it was only manufactured in 1972 and finally made commercially available in the European market in 1975. by the early 1980’s Rohypnol entered the US markets through international purchases, and before the decade ended it had become a very popular recreational drug among young adults frequenting the club scene.
+The patent for Rohypnol was actually applied in 1962, but it was only manufactured in 1972 and finally made commercially available in the European market in 1975. by the early 1980s it entered the US markets through international purchases, and before the decade ended it had become a very popular recreational drug among young adults frequenting the club scene.
 In 1995, the FDA banned ALL importation of Rohypnol into the United States.

 In 1995, the UN reclassified Rohypnol from a Schedule IV status to Schedule III.
 In the U.S., some states have it under Schedule I, while the DEA is reviewing possibly reclassifying it at a federal level.
-In 1995, the FDA banned ALL importation of Rohypnol into the United States.
+In 1995, the FDA banned ALL importation of the drug into the United States.